LER0ever/EverVim/README.md

 # EverVim
-My Ultimate Personal Vim Config based on [spf13-vim](https://github.com/spf13/spf13-vim)
+A Powerful Vim Distrobution based on [spf13-vim](https://github.com/spf13/spf13-vim)

 ## About
 I am a faithful vim user and [spf13](https://github.com/spf13/spf13-vim) works fine for me.
-But it's not easy to install and not portable.
+But it lacks some specific features and is not portable
 So I created this repo just to share my config and modification of [spf13](https://github.com/spf13/spf13-vim).

 ## Install